Baking Pumpkins for Carb Loading

 Using a spoon, scoop out the seeds and discard.
 Season the cavity with salt and pepper and any other spice of your choice.
 You can brush it lightly with some olive or coconut oil if you like.
 I used to do this, but never noticed a difference if I forgot so I don't bother now.
 I'm lazy like that.

-Spoon the rice mix into the cavity,m packing it down lightly so it holds together.
+Spoon the rice mix into the cavity, packing it down lightly so it holds together.
+I don't eat eggs, but if you do, a well beaten egg (or two) will help hold the mixture together and add some extra protein.

 I had some leftover spinach leaves so I covered the filled pumpkin with the extra greens before placing the ‘lid' back onto it to close it.